Honolulu shut down its largest water source in Oahu due to reported contamination of Navy well near Pearl Harbor

-(CNN)Honolulu shut down its largest water source on Oahu Thursday night following reported contamination in the potable water system for Joint Base Pearl Harbor-Hickam.
+(CNN)Records show a history of fuel leaks plaguing Joint Base Pearl Harbor-Hickam in the past decade, with the most recent leak occurring 11 days before the Navy announced it had discovered contamination in the Red Hill well on Oahu.

-The city's Board of Water Supply (BWS) shut down the Halawa Shaft after the Navy said Thursday it found "a likely source of the contamination," which is believed to be petroleum chemicals initiated from the Red Hill well, the Navy confirmed in a virtual town hall meeting.
+Honolulu's Board of Water Supply (BWS) shut down the Halawa Shaft, Oahu's largest water source, on Thursday after the Navy said it found "a likely source of the contamination," the Navy said in a virtual town hall meeting.

+Top US military officials -- including Secretary of the Navy Carlos Del Toro -- were in Hawaii Sunday to address the community.

+The deputy commander of the US Pacific Fleet.
+Rear Adm.
+Blake Converse, confirmed a petroleum leak is the cause of the latest breach.

+The military has offered all service members and civilian employees living near the base the opportunity to get alternative housing, and Converse said they are now covering the cost of hotel rooms for more than 700 people.

+Converse did not have a timeline for getting drinkable water back to the affected homes.
+"It will involve a series of flushes of not just the water distribution main, but of every home," he explained.

-The Navy added that it has seen concerns from people in the affected neighborhoods who were exposed to the contaminated water and reported symptoms including nausea, vomiting, diarrhea, headaches, and skin related concerns.
+The Navy added it has seen concerns from people in the affected neighborhoods who were exposed to the contaminated water and reported symptoms including nausea, vomiting, diarrhea, headaches and skin-related concerns.

 The Navy isolated the Red Hill well last Sunday and sent samples out for testing Monday, it said.